loathingKernel/flatdeb-steam/README.md

 the `scout` runtime as configured here might require unreleased packages;
 roll back recent commits if necessary.

-The apt sources necessary to build the `heavy`, `soldier` and `sniper` runtimes are not currently public (we publish the source code and the final container image, but not the individual binary packages yet).
-See the corresponding branches in
+Some of the runtimes visible in `suites/` and `runtimes/` are not currently available to the public: they represent possible future development.
+Please see
 <https://gitlab.steamos.cloud/steamrt/steamrt/> for more information
 about the various branches of the Steam Runtime.